 Michael Hennessy, Director of Online Study

 Michael Hennessy first encountered Ponlop Rinpoche in 1980 in Boulder, CO, when Rinpoche was traveling with His Holiness the 16th Karmapa, and has been a student of Rinpoche’s since 2004.
 Michael works with the Mitras to support the online study path, and administers Nalandabodhi’s online Learning Management System.
-Michael teaches Computer Science at the University of Oregon in Eugene, OR, where he and his wife have three children, two in college and one in high school.
+Michael teaches Computer Science at the University of Oregon in Eugene, OR, where he and his wife raised their three children.

 Stephanie Johnston, Director of Practice Instructors